softsys4ai/Reval/README.md

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=abirhossen786.486687358-badge)

 # Reval
 Reval is an open-source framework to evaluate the performance of Robotics platforms.
-Currently it only supports [Husky platform](https://clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/).
+Currently it supports [Husky platform](https://clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/), [Turtblebot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
 The useres can evalute the performance of a mission for a given gazebo envirnoment (or on their own gazebo envirnment) for different configurations in an automated fashion and log the results.
-Reveal records the [rosbag](http://wiki.ros.org/rosbag) and evalutes all ros topics from the rosbag file.
 In addition, Reval supports the following metrics to evaluate the quality of a mission:

 **Evaluation metrics**
 Metrics         |    Description    |